 The Argentina digital nomad visa is tailored for remote workers.
-It allows people from around the globe to live and work in Argentina for up to 180 days, and you can extend this for another 180 days.
+It allows people from around the globe to live and work in Argentina for up to 180 days, and this stay can be extended for an additional 180 days.

-This new visa program aims to attract remote workers and freelancers worldwide.
+This new visa program aims to attract remote workers and freelancers from around the world.
 It lets you experience Argentina’s rich culture and diverse landscapes.
 However, understanding the requirements and application process is crucial.
 So, we provide a practical roadmap for you to explore and follow.

 Argentina Digital Nomad Visa